 Family violence is any abusive behaviour in a family or intimate relationship where one person attempts to gain and maintain control over another.

-Family violence is not limited to physical violence or sexual assault, but it can also include emotional abuse and social or financial control.
+Family violence is not limited to physical violence or sexual assault, it can also include emotional abuse and social or financial control.

 How will you know?